nourindiya/the-finalTable/README.md

 Final Table live link:
 https://brave-volhard-c72e61.netlify.app/

-# Description
-*Choose guest judges for our Final Table season 2 `eject` *It's a curated site of famous persons`eject`
+*Choose guest judges for our Final Table season 2 *It's a curated site of famous persons
 *Easy to choose and hire them